Type 3 Obesity: Causes, Risks & Effective Solutions

 Sleep Apnea & Breathing Problems

-It increases chances of developing sleep apnea—an issue where breathing stops unexpectedly several times during nighttime hours.
+It raises chances of developing sleep apnea, a condition where breathing stops unexpectedly several times during nighttime hours.
 Such pauses disrupt rest and often leave someone feeling drained despite spending all night in bed.
-As fatigue builds, day-to-day activities can become harder to manage, while extra strain is placed on the heart and circulatory system.
-This mix of poor rest and added pressure on vital organs creates a concern that deserves careful attention.
+As fatigue builds, day-to-day activities become harder to manage, while added strain affects heart and circulatory system.
+This combination of poor rest and ongoing pressure on vital organs creates a concern that deserves careful attention.

 Obesity